mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 You cannot, by default, restrict the number of running PL/Container container instances, nor can you restrict the total amount of memory or CPU resources that they consume.

-Resource groups for external components such as PL/Container use Linux control groups \(cgroups\) to manage component-level use of memory and CPU resources.
+Resource groups for external components such as PL/Container use Linux control groups \(cgroups\) to manage component-level use of CPU resources.

 ```
-CREATE RESOURCE GROUP plpy_run1_rg WITH (CONCURRENCY=10, CPU_MAX_PERCENT=10, MEMORY_LIMIT=10);
+CREATE RESOURCE GROUP plpy_run1_rg WITH (CONCURRENCY=10, CPU_MAX_PERCENT=10);
 ```

 You can create one or more resource groups to manage your running PL/Container instances.
 After you create a resource group for PL/Container, you assign the resource group to one or more PL/Container runtimes.
 You make this assignment using the `groupid` of the resource group.
 You can determine the `groupid` for a given resource group name from the `gp_resgroup_config` `gp_toolkit` view.
 For example, the following query displays the `groupid` of a resource group named `plpy_run1_rg`: